-Basically, dental crowns are teeth-shaped dental cap that is placed by the dentist over the affected teeth in order to improve their appearances or restore their shapes and structures.
+Basically, dental crowns are a teeth-shaped dental cap that is placed by the dentist over the affected teeth in order to improve their appearances or restore their shapes and structures.
 Dental crowns are used to restore the size, appearance, strength, and shape of the natural teeth.

-There are various types of dental crown materials, such as stainless steel crowns, metals crown, porcelain crowns, resin crown, etc. Some of these dental crown materials are noticeable while others like composite crowns can look like the natural tooth and cannot be noticed.
+There are various types of dental crown materials, such as stainless steel crowns, metals crowns, porcelain crowns, resin crown, etc. Some of these dental crown materials are noticeable while others like composite crowns can look like the natural tooth and cannot be noticed.

 If your dentist has informed you that you need a dental crown, and you have determined the type of dental crown to used, our dentist would have to first prepare your tooth.
 In some cases, your dentist would have to place a temporary crown on your affected tooth while the permanent crown is being made in the dental lab.

 A temporary crown is usually made of plastic and is held in place with temporary cement.
 Since the temporary crown may fall off your mouth, care must be taken when you’re eating to prevent this.